Stormwater flows from a concrete outfall pipe into a stream

-Water body impairments are ranked as high, medium or low priority for TMDL development.
+Impaired waters are ranked as high, medium or low priority for TMDL development.
 For impairments ranked as high priority, a specific year is given for when a TMDL may be developed.
-All priority rankings and development schedules are reevaluated with each new 303(d) List.
+All priority rankings and development schedules are reevaluated with each new 303(d) list of impaired waters.

-Specific to developing the 2022 303(d) list, impairments identified as high priority and identified on the 303(d) list as scheduled to begin development in 2022 will be provided to EPA for including in the national bridge metric goals.
-They are called “bridge metrics” because this is just a temporary metric that is bridging the gap between the 2013-2022 and the 2024-2034 metrics.
-Beginning with the 2024 303(d) list, a more formalized national 303(d) framework will be implemented.
-For more information, please review 2022 Section 303(d) List - TMDL Bridge Metrics.
-The Missouri water bodies that are included in the bridge metrics are identified by an asterisk next to the Water Body Identification Number in the TMDLs Under Development table below.
+Impairments identified as high priority in the 2022 Section 303(d) list and as scheduled to begin development in 2022 will be provided to EPA for including in the national bridge metric goals.
+These are called “bridge metrics” because this is just a temporary metric bridging the gap between the 2013-2022 and the 2024-2034 metrics.
+Beginning with the 2024 Section 303(d) list, a more formalized national 303(d) framework will be implemented.
+The Missouri water bodies included in the bridge metrics are identified by an asterisk next to the Water Body Identification Number in the TMDLs Under Development tab.

 TMDL Documents Under Development